RusticBard/Skeuowaita/README.md

 ```

 ## Requesting new icons:
+I understand you really want the icon but when making an icon request,
+1. Check [here](https://github.com/Frostbitten-jello/Skeuowaita/issues/7#issue-1534235372) if the icon you want is present in already or in the making.
-I understand you really want the icon but when making an icon request, please include the [actual name of the icon](#how-to-find-the-actual-name-of-the-icon) that you want to request.
+2. please include the [actual name of the icon](#how-to-find-the-actual-name-of-the-icon) that you want to request.

 ## Using a fallback theme
 You can tell system to use a fallback theme in case Skeuowaita doesn't provide an icon for your app.